 - We have been recognized as a Resource Support Agency (RSA) by NABARD and training programmes have been conducted by CIKS for various POPIs in Tamil Nadu during the years 2016 and 2017.
 These programmes will also continue through the year 2018.

-- Our team members provide training and support to programs organised by various other FPCs, POPIs and agencies such as NABARD to provide training on FPCs
+- Our team members provide training and support to programmes organised by various other FPCs, POPIs and agencies such as NABARD on FPCs.

-- We are currently planning a series of training programs for trainers as well as farmer leaders on various aspects of FPCs during the year 2018
+- We are currently planning a series of training programmes for trainers as well as farmer leaders on various aspects of FPCs during the year 2018.